 For making the mochi donuts, you’ll need:

 - Glutinous Sweet Rice Flour – or Mochiko.
 This recipe uses Mochiko flour.
-Note that it’s different from regular glutinous rice flour.
+Note that it’s different from the regular glutinous rice flour.
 You can find them in most Japanese grocery stores, or order them online from Amazon.

 - Baking Powder – this helps the donuts puff up, don’t skip it.